pfsense/docs/source/install/upgrade-guide.rst

 Packages
 ^^^^^^^^

+.. warning:: **Do not upgrade packages before upgrading pfSense**.
+Either remove all packages or leave the packages alone before running the update.

 The safest practice is to remove **all** packages before upgrading pfSense to a new release.
 The upgrade process will reinstall packages afterward, but packages are frequently a source of problems.
 To ensure a smooth upgrade, note the